 is out, and the first 164 pages remain untouched.
 Only other people's

 autobiographical stories were changed.
 And Clarence Snyder's story

-("Home Brewmeister") was dumped because
+("Home Brewmeister") was removed from the book because

 when he was alive.